Comments on the holographic description of Narain theories: HKS analysis for Narain theories

 To summarize, the emergent picture is completely analogous to the analysis of \cite{hartman2014universal}: sparse theories are those for which the free energy matches the free energy of pure gravity ($U(1)$ gravity in our case) for all $\beta$ at leading order in $1/c$.
 For such theories the Cardy formula applies already for $\Delta/c$ of order one.

-While the averaged Narain theory is sparse, we do not know of any explicit example of a sparse large-$c$ Narain theory.
-This echoes the situation described in the introduction, that no explicit example of an HKS-sparse holographic theory is known.
+While the averaged Narain theory is sparse, we do not know of any explicit example of an individual (non-averaged) large-$c$ Narain theory with this property.
+This echoes the situation described in the introduction, that no explicit example of an HKS-sparse CFT with a weakly coupled gravity dual is known, although hypothetically such CFTs dominate the ensemble of all theories.
 In particular, none of the code CFTs introduced in section \ref{sec:codeCFTs} are sparse.
 Indeed, any code includes the trivial codeword $\c=0$ and hence the density of primary states at small $\Delta$ is given by \bea \ln \varrho=c\, \lambda(\alpha,0), \eea which violates the sparseness condition, as shown in the inset of Fig.~\ref{fig:MO}.